-- 203.On and off-street parking is a significant issue in the parish, as reflected in the findings of the community consultation. - 204.It is especially an issue for residents in some of the older parts of the parish, which were designed without, or with limited, off-road parking provision.
+- 202.On and off-street parking is a significant issue in the Parish, as reflected in the findings of the community consultation. - 203.It is especially an issue for residents in some of the older parts of the Parish, which were designed without, or with limited, off-road parking provision.
 Indeed, in many areas, on-street parking is the only means of parking, especially in areas where terraced housing is the predominant type.
-This lack of off-road provision is often worsened by the narrow width of some of the roads, such as at Angram Bank. - 205.A particular issue is problems associated with inconsiderate parking around several of the schools in the parish such as Lound junior and infant schools in Chapeltown, especially at peak drop-off and collections times. - 206.
-This absence of satisfactory car parking provision adds to traffic congestion and has a detrimental impact on highway and pedestrian safety, generally detracting from the quality of life and character of the parish. - 207.
-There is concern that new development will increase pressure on off-road parking spaces and may worsen an already unsatisfactory situation. - Ecclesfield Parish Neighbourhood Plan Working Draft February 2024

-- 208. Sheffield CC has developed important guidelines on car parking provision including any provision sought as part of a development proposal.
+This lack of off-road provision is often worsened by the narrow width of some of the roads, such as at Angram Bank. - 204.A particular issue is problems associated with inconsiderate parking around several of the schools in the Parish such as Lound Infant and Junior School in Chapeltown, especially at peak drop-off and collections times. - 205.
+This absence of satisfactory car parking provision adds to traffic congestion and has a detrimental impact on highway and pedestrian safety, generally detracting from the quality of life and character of the Parish. - 206.There is concern that new development will increase pressure on off-road parking spaces and may worsen an already unsatisfactory situation. - 207.Sheffield CC has developed important guidelines on car parking provision including any provision sought as part of a development proposal.
 The Plan supports this guidance.
-The Ecclesfield Design Codes, which form part of the Plan, contains similar provisions. - 209.
-The Plan urges the application of the highest levels of car parking provision as set out in these provisions, especially in those parts of the parish where the lack of car parking spaces is having the greatest negative impact on the character and quality of life of an area. - 210.
-Furthermore, the Plan seeks to preserve existing parking provision from other forms of development unless there are strong grounds to justify its loss.
+The Ecclesfield Design Codes, which form part of the Plan, contains similar provisions. - 208.
+The Plan urges the application of the highest levels of car parking provision as set out in these provisions, especially in those parts of the Parish where the lack of car parking spaces is having the greatest negative impact on the character and quality of life of an area.

+209.Furthermore, the Plan seeks to preserve existing parking provision from other forms of development unless there are strong grounds to justify its loss.